North Kivu: Military escalation and refugee camp attacks

-The First Congo War, which began in mid-October 1996, saw North Kivu become a focal point for intense military operations and humanitarian crises.
-The war marked the beginning of a campaign by the newly formed Alliance of Democratic Forces for the Liberation of Congo (AFDL), led by Laurent-Désiré Kabila, and the Rwandan Patriotic Army (RPA), under Paul Kagame, to depose Mobutu Sese Seko's regime in Zaire (present-day DRC).
-While the AFDL and RPA justified their incursion by accusing Mobutu of marginalizing the Tutsi population and harboring perpetrators of the 1994 Rwandan genocide, alternate reports, including those from the United Nations Security Council, implicated both factions in the systematic looting of Zaire's mineral wealth and perpetrating massacres throughout the conflict.
+The First Congo War, which began in mid-October 1996, made North Kivu a central battleground of military operations and humanitarian crises as the newly formed Alliance of Democratic Forces for the Liberation of Congo (AFDL) led by Laurent-Désiré Kabila, together with the Rwandan Patriotic Army (RPA) under Paul Kagame, launched a campaign to overthrow the regime of Mobutu Sese Seko in Zaire.
+The AFDL and RPA justified their incursion by accusing Mobutu of marginalizing the Tutsi population and harboring perpetrators of the 1994 Rwandan genocide.
+Alternate reports, including those from the United Nations Security Council, implicated both factions in the systematic looting of Zaire's mineral wealth and perpetrating massacres throughout the conflict.

 At the onset, North Kivu hosted a significant population of Rwandan refugees, estimated by the United Nations High Commissioner for Refugees (UNHCR) to number 717,991 in October 1996.
 Refugee camps, including Kibumba (194,986), Katale (202,566), and Kahindo (112,875), were strategically situated along the Rutshuru corridor north of Goma.
 Additional camps, such as Mugunga (156,115) and Lac Vert (49,449), were located westward on the Sake route.
 These camps, positioned near critical transit routes and the Rwandan border, became focal points of military confrontation.